 Where to Stay:

 It’s a charming little bed & breakfast with just a few rooms.
 The owners are so kind and they have two beautiful dogs!
 You can see more of the property in this blog post.

 I love this spot.
 Right now it’s my favorite.
 They have big, cozy rooms, beautiful decor (the library downstairs is incredible with its fireplace and cobalt blue chairs) and the coffee shop (Rise) is one of my favorites.
 They also have a fantastic rooftop bar (The Watch) which is perfect for watching the sunset with a glass of wine.

-The Planter’s Inn.
 The Planter’s Inn is a favorite as it is luxurious yet charming, cozy, and very central.
 The perfect mix!
 The Peninsula Grill is also attached, meaning you can grab that yummy coconut cake on your way home!
 The only downside is that they don’t have very many rooms so getting a reservation can be hard (and expensive).
 But the service, cute rooms, and convenient location make it worth it.

 I am absolutely obsessed.
 They also have a great restaurant.
 It is a bit of a hike to town and less central than the other two hotels I mention, but the beautiful space makes up for it.

-The Mills House.
 I want to love The Mills House.
 I really do.
 It has the most beautiful exterior (I instagram a LOT in front of those pink walls), and it has an amazing story (the original building actually served as the Confederate Headquarters during the Civil War).
 And when you walk in, the first floor is really lovely!
 That being said, the rooms are just meh.
 But I still listed it here as a) it’s pretty cool getting to stay in the old Confederate HQ and b) the location is great… it’s right there in the historic district and close to everything.
 I am probably going to get in trouble for saying this, but I hope someday someone buys this hotel from Wyndham and helps it realize its full potential.

 But also make sure you visit Sullivan’s Island!

 Poe’s Tavern is chill and relaxed and the perfect burger joint.
 It’s also dedicated to Edgar Allen Poe, which is pretty awesome.
 Get the burger.